CodeMonkeyCybersecurity/persephone/README.md

+## Only the scripts in the main directory are tested and confirmed to be good to use.
+Use the rest at your own risk; these are in the various stages of drafting and development.

 A universal backup and recovery solution... actually just the mighty borg backup all dressed up

 # Persephone: Enhanced Borg Backup Wrapper